soniaszeton/CSCI2270_FinalProject/README.md

 Open issues/Bugs:
 Don't know how to implement chess game for harry potter chamber.
+LotR world causes a crash upon returning to the menu.
-Can't link the header file to the driver file even when #include "Character.h" is used It would be cool to have the picture for the potions riddle (link above) pop up in a new window when the player gets to that chamber
+It would be cool to have the picture for the potions riddle (link above) pop up in a new window when the player gets to that chamber